ministryofjustice/analytical-platform-nginx-jupyter/README.md

 Run `make build` then `make up` to start the proxy and Jupyter.
 Once up, you'll find it at http://_<your_github_username>_-jupyter-lab.127-0-0-1.nip.io:8001/.

-On the callback from Auth0, you'll need to remove the s from the https in the callback url, because this doesn't have http support.
+On the callback from Auth0, you'll need to remove the s from the https in the callback URL, because this doesn't have http support.
 (https is handled by kubernetes ingress in production.)